opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 Setting the Controller Node
 '''''''''''''''''''''''''''
-On the controller node the controller component is installed as a Windows service, named Toonz Farm Controller.
+On the controller node the controller component is installed as a Windows service, named **Toonz Farm Controller**.
 By default a Windows Service runs under the security credentials of the Local System account.
 By default this account is not granted the right to access folders shared by remote hosts.

-Since the Toonz Farm Controller needs to access the FARMROOT folder, typically shared by a remote host, please run this service as a user with the proper rights.
+Since the **Toonz Farm Controller** needs to access the FARMROOT folder, typically shared by a remote host, please run this service as a user with the proper rights.

 .. note:: It is possible to start the service from a DOS shell by navigating to the folder where the binaries of OpenToonz are installed, and then using the following command line:``tfarmcontroller -console``

 .. tip:: **To run the Toonz Farm Controller as a user with the proper rights:**

-    1. Choose Control Panel  →  Administrative Tools  →  Services, and right-click the Toonz Farm Controller service to open the Properties panel.
+    1. Choose Control Panel  →  Administrative Tools  →  Services, and right-click the **Toonz Farm Controller** service to open the Properties panel.

-    2. Select the Log On page, check the This Account option.
+    2. Select the Log On page, check the **This Account:** option.

     3. Choose the network where the Toonz Farm is going to work and set an account that has administrator rights on that network.
 Insert and confirm the related password.

-    4. Click the OK button.
+    4. Click the **OK** button.

 .. _setting_the_server_nodes:

 Setting the Server Nodes
 ''''''''''''''''''''''''
-On the server (rendering) nodes, the server component is installed as a Windows service, named Toonz Farm Server.
+On the server (rendering) nodes, the server component is installed as a Windows service, named **Toonz Farm Server**.
 By default a Windows Service runs under the security credentials of the Local System account.
 By default this account is not granted the right to access folders shared by remote hosts.

-Since the Toonz Farm Server, for rendering purposes, needs to access one or more folders shared by remote hosts, please run this service as an user with the proper rights.
+Since the **Toonz Farm Server**, for rendering purposes, needs to access one or more folders shared by remote hosts, please run this service as an user with the proper rights.

 .. note:: It is possible to start the service from a DOS shell by navigating to the folder where the binaries of OpenToonz are installed, and then using the following command line:``tfarmserver -console``

 .. tip:: **To run the Toonz Farm Controller as an user with the proper rights:**

-    1. Choose Control Panel  →  Administrative Tools  →  Services, and right-click the Toonz Farm Server service to open the Properties panel.
+    1. Choose Control Panel  →  Administrative Tools  →  Services, and right-click the **Toonz Farm Server** service to open the Properties panel.

-    2. Select the Log On page, check the This Account option.
+    2. Select the Log On page, check the **This Account:** option.

     3. Choose the network where the Toonz Farm is going to work and set an account that has administrator rights on that network.
 Insert and confirm the related password.

-    4. Click the OK button.
+    4. Click the **OK** button.

 .. _installing_the_toonz_farm_on_macintosh: